 With Pazu Spotify Converter, you can download Spotify music on your computer as local files.
 Then you can play them on any device offline without skipping songs issue.
 You can learn how to download Spotify songs for free from the following tutorial.

 Download, install and run Pazu Spotify Converter on your Mac or Windows.
 Log in your Spotify account with the built-in Spotify web player.
 The steps are the same whether you have the Mac or Windows version of Pazu Spotify Converter.

 Use the integrated Spotify web player to search the songs, album, playlist or podcast you want to download.
 Click the Add to list button to load all songs in the album or playlist, uncheck the songs you don’t want to download if there are any.

 Step 3 Choose output format

-Click the "Options" button on the top right corner.
-Here you can select output format (MP3/M4A/WAV/FLAC/OGG/AIFF), choose output audio SampleRate and BitRate, customize the output path, organize the output files in various ways, rename output files and more.
+Click the gear icon on the top right corner to open Settings.
+Here you can select output format (MP3/M4A/AAC/FLAC/WAV/AIFF), choose output audio quality, cover quality, change the output path, organize the output files in various ways, rename output files and more.

 Step 4 Download and Convert Spotify Songs to Local

 Click Convert button to start downloading the Spotify songs to your local computer.